Safe Pregnancy Exercises

 As always, please consult your doctor about which exercises you should avoid based on your individual current health status and specific needs.

 It is important that you discuss exercise with your Obstetrician during your early prenatal visits.
 They can provide advice with regards to your individual needs.

-You should also select pregnancy workouts that involve movements and activities that will minimise the risk of loss of balance, avoid high-impact movements, and do not cause trauma to the joints and ligaments.
+You should also select pregnancy workouts that involve movements and activities that will minimise the risk of loss of balance.
+Avoid high-impact movements.
+And exercises that do not cause trauma to the joints and ligaments.

 Precautions to Take When Exercising During Pregnancy

 1. Avoid standing still or lying flat on your back as much as possible.

 2. Drink plenty of water before, during, and after your workout.

 3. Wear a sports bra that provides lots of support.